IBM/cloudpakfordata-telco-churn-workshop/workshop/pre-work/README.md

 * Enter "admin" as a Collaborator and select the user from the drop down list.
 Then click on the `Add to list` button.

-> **NOTE:** We are adding the user that configured the machine learning instance for monitoring.
+> **NOTE:** We are adding the user that configured the machine learning instance for OpenScale monitoring.
 In this case, the user is the admin user.

 ![Deployment space collaborators](../.gitbook/assets/images/manage/deploymentSpaceAddCollaborator.png)